hiperesfera/icap_service/Readme.md

 ### Run container with an interactive session for troubleshooting purposes###
 `docker run -it --rm --name icap  squid:icap /bin/bash`

-then, inside the container run
+then, once inside the container run:

 `/etc/init.d/supervisor start`

+you can also 'tail' the icap_service log file to see what is happening in real-time while testing your HTTP/S connections

+` tail -f /var/log/icap/icap_service.log`

 # Why we want to do this #